digitalbond/canbus-utils/README.md

 ```

 ### decode_obdii
 Listens on CANBus an prints out OBDII request and replies.
+OBDII message types are provided according to standard request modes and PIDs (e.g. VIN Request or Engine Speed Request).

 ### canbus_IDS
 A very simple IDS for CANBus configurable with JSON.